Skip to the content

 How long does it take to get a UK visa?

-UK visas can take between three and twenty-four weeks to process.
+To get a UK visa takes between three and twenty-four weeks to process.
 However, as each application depends on personal circumstances like your current country of residency, visa subtype, staffing levels and demand, times vary.
 Processing time starts when you submit your supporting documents online or visit a visa application centre to prove your biometric data and ends with an email or letter notification.

 Here are the processing times based on the current volume for common UK visa types: